 Placenta Abruptio - Topic Overview

-and the wall of the uterus.
-In rare cases, symptoms of shock will be the only
+In rare cases, symptoms of shock are the only signs of a serious problem.

 How is placenta abruptio diagnosed?

 This problem can be hard to diagnose.
 Your doctor will ask questions about your symptoms and do a physical exam.
 Tests that may be done include:

 Fetal heart monitoring.
 This is to assess your baby's condition and check for contractions of the uterus.